tubbleWeek/Drone-Documenation/GazeboSimulation/README.md

 sudo apt install ros-noetic-desktop-full
 ```

-_I install `ros-noetic-desktop-full` because it contains many tools that can be used there are other lighter versions_
+_I install `ros-noetic-desktop-full` because it contains many tools that can be used, there are other lighter versions that you can install instead_

 If you use: